zulvkr/wbnuxtvuetify/README.md

 - Vuetify components props.
 - Vuetify provided classes.
 - Some custom CSS classes in `index.vue`.
-- Inline styling.
+- Inline stylings.

 Admittedly, custom CSS classes are made only due to some CSS are unreadable when inlined.

-Negative margins, decimal paddings and hardcoded colors are sprinkled in the template to get the match original webpage.
+Negative margins, decimal paddings and hardcoded colors are sprinkled in the template to get the pixel perfect look.

 ### Responsive styling

-Responsiveness in Vuetify is managed in 2 different ways:
+Responsiveness is managed in 2 different ways:

-- CSS based, breakpoint variant available for padding, margin, display and typography.
+- CSS based, breakpoint variant available for vuetify padding, margin, display and typography.

 ```html
 <div class="d-none d-sm-flex">